MazenAli/TT-FEMesh/README.md

 ## Contributing

 We welcome contributions!
-Please visit our [GitHub repository](https://github.com/MazenAli/TT-FEMesh) to:
-- Report bugs
-- Suggest features
-- Submit pull requests
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License